A Beginner's Guide to a Fixed Deposit Account

 The highest inflation rate so far in 2017 is 4.5% in April, where the last highest inflation rate touched 5.7% eight years ago.
 This greatly affects your investment in stock markets when the inflation rate rises.

 With inflation rates increasing, you’ll lose more investments than actually saving.
-When this happens, a fixed deposit offers a safer and return-guaranteed investment regardless of whether the market prices shoot up or not, giving you a peace of mind.
+When this happens, a fixed deposit offers a safer and return-guaranteed investment regardless of whether the market prices shoot up or not, giving you peace of mind.

 Fixed deposits are low in risk with a guaranteed return on investment.
 However, you must consider the duration of the investment and the penalty charges that come with it.
+Learn more about the advantages of fixed deposit.

 You should also keep in mind that building your savings by investment is better than letting it gather dust in a regular savings account.
 When you compare the interest rates of fixed deposit, make sure to watch out for these non-standard terms and conditions at all times!